-The screening of a new Canadian documentary Magic Pills will take place in Bratislava at Ekonomická univerzita on 3rd November 2017 at 6.30 p.m.
+The screening of a new Canadian documentary Magic Pills will take place in Bratislava in the assembly hall at Ekonomická univerzita on 3rd November 2017 at 6.30 p.m.

 The screening is sponsored/hosted by Slovak Chamber of Homeopaths.